jeremyvlegros/jeremyvlegros/_posts/2023-06-30-opinion-linktree-pros-tracker.md

 I like seeing if people click on my links.

-Yep, I will use `linkt.ree` for ego boosting.
+Yes, I like ego boosting.